sergiomarotco/Network-segmentation-cheat-sheet/README.md

 High costs of information security tools and information security specialists

 ## Level 4 of network segmentation: advanced deployment of security practices at scale<br/>
-Stay with us, click "Watch".
-In the meantime, implement segmentation at level 3 :)
-Each service has its own networks: Tier I, Teier II, Tier III.
+Each production and corporate services has its own networks: Tier I, Tier II, Tier III.

+The production environment is accessed from isolated computers.
+Each isolated computer does not have:
+1. incoming accesses from anywhere except from remote corporate laptops via VPN;
+2. outgoing access to the corporate network:
+   - no access to the mail service - the threat of spear phishing is not possible;
+   - there is no access to internal sites and services - it is impossible to download a trojan from a compromised corporate networks.
+The only way to compromise an isolated computer is to compromise the productive environment.
+As a result, a successful compromise of a computer, even by phishing, will prevent a hacker from gaining access to a productive environment.

+Implement other possible security services, such as:
+1. privileged access management;
+2. internal phishing training server;
+3. compliance server (configuration assessment);

 ### Advantages
 Implementing security services such us:
-1. privileged Access Management;
+1. privileged access management;
 2. internal phishing training server;
-3. compliance server (configuration assessment).
+3. compliance server (configuration assessment);
+4. strong protection of your productive environment from spear phishing.

 Now the attacker will not be able to attack the production network, because now a potentially compromised workstation in the corporate network basically does not have network access to the industrial.
 Related problems:
 1. separate workstations for access to the production network - yes, now you will have 2 computers on your desktop :)